10 Killer Kettlebell Exercises

-I’ve said it before and I’ll say it again, the kettlebell is one of the best exercise tools for developing whole-body, all-round fitness.
-In another Hungry4Fitness article – Advanced Kettlebell Techniques – I discuss at length the health and fitness benefits you can expect if you make kettlebell training a permanent addition to your exercise regime.
+In his book, The Russian Kettlebell Challenge, Pavel Tsatsouline claims that the kettlebell is one of the best exercise tools for developing whole-body, all-round fitness.
+In another Hungry4Fitness article – Advanced Kettlebell Techniques – I outline the many health and fitness benefits you can expect if you make kettlebell training a permanent addition to your exercise regime.

-However, in order to avoid coming across as repetitive, I won’t go into detail but instead advise the interested reader either to follow the above link or see below the brief encapsulation of those benefits in the Quick FAQ.
+However, to avoid repeating myself, I won’t go into detail about the benefits of kettlebell lifting.
+Instead, I advise the interested reader either to follow the above links or see following FAQ.

 One point I will heap emphasis on, though, is the imperative of participating in regular kettlebell training.
 Of course, as with anything that confers either health or fitness benefits, or both, we must make it a recurring, habitual feature of our routine.